Stephen-Gates/report-gallery/docs/matrix/application-matrix-reports.md

 ### Requirements

-#### Factsheets

-Specific factsheets and associated properties are required:
+The following factsheets and associated properties are required:

+- Application
+- x
-- ???
+- y

-#### Tags

-Specific tags are required for this report.

-#### Other requirements

-No other requirements
+Other factsheet types may be required to support the drilldown feature.

 ### Settings

-Specific settings for this report

-### View

-Specific view available are:

-### Filters

-Use filters to focus on the required IT Components.
+Horizontal Axis:
+Hide empty columns: check
+Vertical Axis:
+Hide empty rows: check
+Drilldown relation:

 ---